 A Showcase of Projects Funded by PSECCO BAJEDI Micro-Grants in 2022

 In the fall of 2022, PSECCO launched its first Belonging, Accessibility, Justice, Equity, Diversity and Inclusion (BAJEDI) Micro-grant Solicitation and ended up funding three different proposals to kick off the program.
 The BAJEDI Micro-grant program was created to support US-based early career researchers who had ideas of how to advance BAJEDI principles in polar science but needed a little funding to bring those ideas to fruition.
 These awards are flexible in what they can support, as long as the ideas proposed support the work of historically excluded scholars in the polar sciences, bring polar education to historically excluded communities in the polar sciences, or advance the work of a person, program or group that is already doing that work.
-Here we are excited to share two examples of funded BAJEDI Micro-grant projects that have been wrapped up over the past year.
+Here we are excited to share three examples of funded BAJEDI Micro-grant projects that have been wrapped up over the past year.

 Ph.D. students Maya Thomas and Andrew Corso from the Virginia Institute of Marine Science at the College of William and Mary used PSECCO BAJEDI Micro-Grant funds awarded in fall of 2022 to focus on helping 5th grade students from largely underrepresented minority backgrounds in Hampton, Virginia gain exposure to career possibilities in marine science as well as inspire curiosity in science generally and polar research in particular.
 They provided two different experiences to around 100 5th grade students from Mary S. Peake Elementary School and Cooper Elementary Magnet School.
 Thomas and Corso connected with students virtually when they were doing their research at Palmer Station, Antarctica, and they also brought in zooplankton samples, tools used to collect samples, and other items of interest that they collected from Antarctica into the classroom for students to investigate.
 A microscope and additional accessories were also donated to each school to support the students' ongoing curiosity and to empower them to collect samples and investigate those samples themselves.